work exchange retreat

 • what your skills and experience are

-• a little bit about where you are spiritually (also not at all isn’t wrong)
+• a little bit about where you are in your life

-• it always helps if you’ve developed a relationship with VG by attending online events or engaging on facebook, for instance
+• it always helps if you’ve already developed a relationship with VG by attending online events or engaging on social media, for instance